msanterre/awssh/README.md

 # awssh

 ## Purpose
-*awssh* is a tool that provides simple command line calls to ssh into AWS EC2 instances; it finds out the name and address of the machines and uses that information to ssh into the machines with a short and straightforward command.
+*awssh* is a tool that provides simple command line calls to ssh into AWS EC2 instances.
+It finds out the name and address of the machines and uses that information to ssh into the machines with a short and straightforward command.

 ## Installation